rrmangum/Company_Growth_Analysis/README.md

 # Company_Growth_Analysis

 This analysis uses Prophet to conduct a time series analysis and forecast of a company's growth.
-The analysis considers Google search trends, company stock price, and sales revenue.
+The analysis includes Google search trends, company stock price, and sales revenue.

 ---